sofathitesh/doconce/trunk/docs/demos/tutorial/tutorial.rst

   * comments can be inserted throughout the text,

-  * a preprocessor (much like the C preprocessor) is integrated so other documents (files) can be included and large portions of text can be defined in or out of the text.
+  * with a simple preprocessor, which is integrated, one can include other documents (files) and large portions of text can be defined in or out of the text,

+  * with the Mako preprocessor one can even embed Python code and use this to steer generation of Doconce text.

 Here is an example of some simple text written in the Doconce format::